n3554/n3554/technical_specification/parallelism.3.exceptions.md

       unspecified whether an algorithm implementation will "forge ahead" after encountering and capturing a user exception. -- *end note*]

-   * If the execution policy object is of any other type, the behavior is implementation-defined.

-2. If temporary memory resources are required by the algorithm and none are available, the algorithm may terminate with an `std::bad_alloc` exception.

       [*Note:* The algorithm may terminate with the `std::bad_alloc` exception even if one or more user-provided function objects have terminated with an exception.
       For example, this can happen when an algorithm fails to allocate memory while creating or adding elements to the `exception_list` object -- *end note*]

+   * If the execution policy object is of any other type, the behavior is implementation-defined.

 ## Header `<experimental/exception>` synopsis {#exceptions.synop}